oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 As defined in [Section 2.4](#24-quality-of-service) of this specification, subscribers MUST specify a `Maximum QoS` level of at least `1` when subscribing to topics.
 Implementers SHOULD allow for a `Maximum QoS` of `2` if supported by their implementation.

-This specification makes no recommendations regarding values for the following SUBSCRIBE properties:
+This specification makes no recommendations regarding values for the following `SUBSCRIBE` properties:

  * `Subscription Identifier`

 ## 3.4 PINGREQ Control Packet

-OpenC2 Producers and Consumers MUST send a PINGREQ control packet to all MQTT brokers with which they are connected if they have not processed any other control packets with 95% of the keep-alive interval defined by the implementer.
-If the implementer has not otherwise specified a keep-alive interval, 95% of the value specified in [Section 2.6](#26-keep-alive-interval) of this specification shall be used.
+OpenC2 Producers and Consumers MUST send a `PINGREQ` control packet to all MQTT brokers to which they are connected if they have not processed any other control packets with 95% of the keep-alive interval defined by the implementer.
+If the implementer has not otherwise specified a keep-alive interval, 95% of the value described in [Section 2.6](#26-keep-alive-interval) of this specification shall be used.